1. NATURE OF BUSINESS

 The Company is also developing a therapy to delay the production and accumulation of malignant ascites fluid that results from many types of abdominal tumors.
 Malignant ascites fluid is secreted by abdominal tumors into the abdomen after the tumors have reached a certain stage of growth.
 This fluid contains cancer cells that can seed and form new tumors throughout the abdomen.
 This fluid accumulates in the abdominal cavity, causing swelling of the abdomen, severe breathing difficulties and extreme pain.

+Once an abdominal tumor reaches a certain stage of development, it produces malignant ascites in the abdominal cavity.
 Malignant ascites fluid must be removed by paracentesis on a periodic basis.
 This procedure is painful and costly.
-There is no therapy that prevents or delays the production and accumulation of malignant ascites fluid.
-The Company has been involved in a series of preclinical studies conducted by Translational Drug Development (TD2) to determine if the combination of Cell-in-a-Box® encapsulated cells plus ifosfamide can delay the production and accumulation of malignant ascites fluid.
-We plan to conduct another preclinical study in Germany to determine if our conclusions from the TD2 studies are valid.
-If the preclinical studies are deemed successful and the Company receives approval to do so from the FDA, the Company plans to conduct a clinical trial in the U. S. It also plans to have additional study sites in Europe if the Company receive approval to do so from the EMA.
+There is no therapy that the Company is aware of that prevents or delays the production and accumulation of malignant ascites fluid.
+The Company has been involved in a series of preclinical studies conducted by TD2 to determine if the combination of Cell-in-a-Box® encapsulated cells plus ifosfamide can delay the production and accumulation of malignant ascites fluid.
+The Company plans to conduct another preclinical study in Germany to determine if its conclusions from the TD2 studies are valid.
+If the preclinical study is deemed successful and the Company receives approval to do so from the FDA, the Company plans to conduct a clinical trial in the U. S. to test its hypothesis.

 Bio-Artificial Pancreas for Diabetes

 The Company plans to develop a therapy for Type 1 diabetes and insulin-dependent Type 2 diabetes.
 It is developing a therapy that involves encapsulation of human liver cells that have been genetically engineered to produce, store insulin and release insulin on demand at levels in proportion to the levels of blood sugar (glucose) in the human body.
 The encapsulation will be done using the Cell-in-a-Box® technology.
-The Company is also exploring the possibility of using natural, human insulin producing cells (beta islet cells) and protecting them with its Cell-in-a-Box® encapsulation technology.
+The Company is also exploring the possibility of using genetically modified stem cells and natural, human insulin producing cells (beta islet cells) and protecting them with its Cell-in-a-Box® encapsulation technology.
 These encapsulated cells will then be transplanted into diabetic patients.
-The goal for both approaches is to develop a bio-artificial pancreas for purposes of insulin production for diabetics who are insulin dependent.
+The goal for the three approaches is to develop a bio-artificial pancreas for purposes of insulin production for diabetics who are insulin dependent.

 Company Background and Material Agreements